Tonga Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - criminal prohibition
+- Illegal drugs and narcotics - severe penalties apply

 Restricted Items